TheOdinProject/curriculum/ruby_on_rails/rails_basics/deployment.md

 The cool thing about Rails is that you can always fire up more instances of your application if you get too much traffic and users have to wait for their requests to be filled.

-For most of your apps, one instance is plenty enough.
+For most of your apps, one instance is plenty.
 You can support a lot of traffic using just a single instance.
 Many of the PaaS providers we will recommend later in this lesson give you your first one for free.

 #### Databases
 The second most important thing PaaS providers give you is databases.
 They make it easy to spin up a new database for each app by doing all the setup and configuration for you.

 Many providers even manage the database for you by setting up automatic backups, ensuring the database is constantly updated with the latest critical security patches and ongoing maintenance that keeps your databases up and running smoothly.

 The peace of mind this affords you can't be overstated.
-You never want to be in a position where you're waking at 4 am to multiple alerts.
+You never want to be in a position where you're waking at 4 a.m. to multiple alerts.
 Your database is on the fritz because of some security patch you forgot to apply, and there are no backups to fall back on.

 With Rails, we will be using PostgreSQL, a popular open-source database.
 Some PaaS providers like Heroku will automatically create a PostgreSQL database for our application when we first deploy.
-Others, like Fly.io, will have a few more manual steps involved, but still beats having to set up a database from scratch.
+Others, like Fly.io, will have a few more manual steps involved, but it still beats having to set up a database from scratch.

 #### Domain Names
 PaaS providers will give you a random domain name when you first deploy.
 In Heroku's case, something zen-like "afternoon-falls-4209".
 If you want to visit the app, you can go directly to `http://afternoon-falls-4209.herokuapp.com` to see your app live on the web in all its glory.

 The domain name will always be yours on a PaaS provider.
 They give each app a unique domain name that's yours as long as your app lives on their platform.

 In the real world, you'll want to link it to your own custom domain, for example, `http://mycooldomain.com`.
 It's worth mentioning that you don't need custom domain names for the portfolio projects you'll be building in this course.
-The random domains you're PaaS provider gives you will be good enough.
-But if you have an itch for tricking out your app with a custom domain name.
-You'll first need to purchase a domain from a registrar like [GoDaddy](https://www.godaddy.com/) or [IWantMyName](https://iwantmyname.com/).
+The random domains your PaaS provider gives you will be good enough.
+But if you have an itch for tricking out your app with a custom domain name, you'll first need to purchase a domain from a registrar like [GoDaddy](https://www.godaddy.com/) or [IWantMyName](https://iwantmyname.com/).

 To find a new domain, try using [Domainr](https://domainr.com/).

 Once you have your domain, you need to point it to your project.
 The provider you are using will have exhaustive documentation on using custom domain names on their platform.

 ### Our Recommended PaaS Services
 Choosing a PaaS provider was once a simple decision.
-Heroku had a free tier that gave you everything needed to host as many small app's as you wanted.
-But, they, unfortunately, discontinued their free tier in 2022.
+Heroku had a free tier that gave you everything needed to host as many small apps as you wanted.
+Unfortunately, they discontinued their free tier in 2022.

 Luckily, there are still plenty of other great options out there.
 The downside is they all have very limited free tiers.
-For this reason, and to accommodate as many of our learners as possible.
-We're going to recommend a range of options instead of just one.
+For this reason, and to accommodate as many of our learners as possible, we're going to recommend a range of options instead of just one.

 You can host most of your projects for free using a combination of the different providers we recommend.
-But you'll have a bit more leg work to do.
+But you'll have a bit more legwork to do.
 You'll have to create an account and get familiar with a few different providers.

 If you can pay for hosting, things are more straightforward.
 It will afford you the luxury of choosing one provider you can learn deeply, and you'll be able to manage all of your apps from one place.